Q. What is a remote tune?

 Q. How is a vehicle tuned remotely?

 A. There are various ways of tuning a vehicle remotely, too many to mention here, but we send out a tuning tool and the software to suit it.
-We do the tuning via team viewer either on a laptop we send out or it will need to be done on your PC or laptop.
+We will send you instructions on how to download the data on to your PC and send he files to us.
+A video will be sent showing you how to do this.

 Q. What are the steps?

-A. You pay for the tune, postage and a security bond upfront.
+A. You pay for the tune, postage and tuning tool upfront.
 You complete a form with your vehicle's details, mods and requests.
 We send out the tools.
 Schedule a time with us to get the vehicle tuned.
-Either download the software we send you or use the laptop we send you.
+Download the software we send you and follow our video instructions.
 (Microsoft 7 or 10 recommended, cannot use MAC).
-Download and open team viewer, let us know the password.
-We do the rest, you just need to listen to our instructions.
+We no longer rent the tool or use team viewer, it is all done via email.

 Q. What options are available?